 - Garamond Pro

-Question: Which Photoshop fonts is the most professional?
+Which Photoshop fonts are the most professional?

 Answer: Arial.
 If you’re looking for a sans-serif font, many believe Arial to be the safest pick.
 Barbara Safani, executive resume writer, career coach, job search strategist, and president of Career Solvers, told AOL Jobs that she prefers the Arial font because it has clear lines and is simple to read.

-Question: What is the most classy font?
+What is the most classy font?

 Answer: CARDINAL.
 Throughout history, calligraphy has been the most exquisite of all typefaces.